Minnie (singer)

-Nicha Yontararak (ณิชา ยนตรรักษ์; born October 23, 1997), better known by her nickname and stage name Minnie (Korean: 민니; มินนี่), is a Thai singer, songwriter, and actress based in South Korea.
-She is a member of South Korean girl group (G)I-dle, which debuted on May 2, 2018 under Cube Entertainment.
+Nicha Yontararak (ณิชา ยนตรรักษ์; born October 23, 1997), known professionally as Minnie (Korean: 민니; มินนี่), is a Thai singer, songwriter, record producer, and actress based in South Korea.
+She is a member of South Korean girl group I-dle, which debuted as (G)I-dle on May 2, 2018, under Cube Entertainment.
+Minnie made her solo debut with the extended play Her on January 21, 2025.

-Life and career

-1997–2017: Early life and pre-debut
+Early life and education

-Minnie was born on October 23, 1997, in Bangkok, Thailand.
+Minnie was born on October 23, 1997, in Bangkok, Thailand and is a third-generation Thai.
 She has older twin brothers.
-She was born into a musical family, with her mother, aunt and uncle playing the piano.
-Minnie has been playing piano since she was five and taking vocal lessons since she was seven years old.
-Her mom was her main influence for loving music.
+She grew up in a musical family where her mother, aunt and uncle play the piano.
+Minnie has been playing piano since she was four and taking vocal lessons since she was six years old.
+Her mother was her main influence for loving music.
 She always watched her mom playing the piano, and learned to play it from her.
 Minnie attended Wattana Wittaya Academy and studied music at Grammy Vocal Studio in Thailand.
 She was a cheerleader, drummer, actress in a stage play, and more in her school.
 She also studied Chinese for four years.
+Minnie is multilingual.
+She speaks five languages including Thai, English, Korean, Japanese, and Mandarin.

+Career

+2014–2017: Pre-debut activities

 In September 2014, she participated in the Cube Star World Audition in Thailand and came to South Korea in 2015 after her mother encouraged her, calling it a "once in a life opportunity".

 On March 23, 2016, Minnie was revealed to the public through Cube Entertainment's official Instagram.
 On November 5, she was featured in Jeon So-yeon's performance stage at Unpretty Rapstar 3 concert.

 In June 2017, she participated in a promotional video for Rising Star Cosmetics along with Song Yuqi and Shuhua, future members of (G)I-dle.
 The same year, Minnie was given an opportunity to feature for Line Friends' "Twinkle Twinkle Little Star" and six songs in Dance Party! – Children's English Songs.